hi-dhl/Binding/README.md

 **[Binding](https://github.com/hi-dhl/Binding)  the following advantages：**

+* Support using DataBinding or ViewBinding in custom ViewGroup
 * Provides many cases including `Ativity`, `Fragment`, `Dialog`, `Adapter`, `include`, `merge`, `ViewStub` , `Navigation` etc.
 * A simple API requires only one line of code to implement DataBinding or ViewBinding
 * Support the use of DataBinding or ViewBinding in the `Activity` 、`AppCompatActivity` 、`FragmentActivity` 、`Fragment` 、`Dialog`